Worries grow for ‘secret plan’ on Snake River dams negotiated by Biden administration

 Snake River negotiations ‘flawed’

-The congressional letter was supported by groups that rely on the dams and the Snake River for public power, for shipping wheat and for other economic development, including in the Tri-Cities.
+The Newhouse letter was supported by groups that rely on the dams and the Snake River for public power, for shipping wheat and for other economic development, including in the Tri-Cities.

 “The many stakeholders who stand to be impacted by the outcome of this mediation deserve a seat at the table and to have their voices heard,” said Karl Dye, TRIDEC president.
 “This is a basic tenet of our system of government, and it is fundamentally unfair for select groups to be left out of the decision-making process on an issue that affects them directly.”